So, is Google project management software a real thing?

 If you’d like everything to be just right (like Goldilocks 👱🏻♀️), you’ll love Checklists.

 They are simple to-do lists that show the exact steps you need to take to complete a task.
+Even project managers have their own checklists!

 You can also assign checklist items to different team members.